Star Trek: Picard: Music

 Star Trek: Discovery composer Jeff Russo was revealed to be composing the score for Picard in July 2019.
 Russo's relationship with Star Trek began as a fan of The Next Generation, and he asked Kurtzman if he could work on Picard after seeing Stewart's announcement of the series at the Las Vegas Star Trek Convention.
 Russo wanted his music to remain truthful to previous Star Trek scores without repeating them, and especially wanted to avoid his music for Discovery.
 Russo felt that Picard was a more intimate story and wanted to take a more personalized approach by featuring more solo instrument performances than he did for Discovery.

 Russo wrote several iterations of the main theme for the series before settling on a more emotional and stirring version.
-It is bookended with a piccolo, which Russo felt sounded similar to the fictional Ressikan flute that Picard played in the Next Generation episode "The Inner Light".
+It is bookended with a piccolo, which Russo felt sounded similar to the fictional Ressikan flute that Picard plays in the Next Generation episode "The Inner Light".
 The second season features an "up-tempo rearrangement" of the main theme.
 Additionally, Russo used Jerry Goldsmith's theme from Star Trek: The Motion Picture (1979) to connect to The Next Generation, as that series used Goldsmith's theme for its main title, and he also referenced Alexander Courage's original Star Trek theme to "evoke the idea of Star Trek in general".
 A soundtrack album for the first half of the first season was released on February 7, 2020, followed by an album for the full season on April 3.
 An album for the second season was released on April 29, 2022.

 Stephen Barton replaced Russo as composer for the third season, after working with Matalas on the series 12 Monkeys.
 They took inspiration from the work of Goldsmith and James Horner for the Star Trek films.
 Craig Huxley contributed performances on the blaster beam, an instrument that he invented and previously played on the soundtrack of The Motion Picture.